garagehq/Moment/README.md

-# moment-recorder
+# Moment
-Records Significant Moments in Garage's History
+Captures Just the significant Moments in Time you want, without the need for laborous editing

 1. Connect to Device Access Point